ellennickles/xphoto-s23/week9/README.md

   camera and one that is completely computer-generated significant?
 If it looks like a photograph and functions like a photograph, then does it matter how it was made?
-(And what about the generated images from text-to-image models that we used in the first week of the semester?) *Is seeing still believing?*
+(And what about the generated images from text-to-image models that we made in the first week of the semester?) *Is seeing still believing?*
 - Include at least one (1) question for discussion or further reflection.

 ### PART 3 • SUBMIT • [Assignment Form](https://forms.gle/bT1L7qHnrvmQ23sN9)